 OWN 170 PRIVATE ACRES IN Michipicoten Island Provincial Park !!

 OVER 9,300 FEET OF shoreline

-Also includes two small rocky islands at the mouth of Cozens Harbour.
+A review of the original patents show that two small rocky islands at the mouth of Cozens Harbour come with this property.

 Pebble beach and boulder beach.